Dizzy-cell/splat-av/README.md

-# Drivable Gaussian Splatting Avatar
+# Drivable Gaussian Splatting Avatar with Monocular Videos
 This is a WebGL implementation of a real-time renderer for Drivable Gaussian Splatting Avatar.

 You can try it on [web](https://dizzy.us.kg).